Giske Municipality: Geography

 The municipality is composed of four main islands: Giske, which gives its name to the municipality because of its historical importance, Vigra, which is where Ålesund's airport is located, Valderøya, where the municipal administration is located, and Godøya.
 There are also many smaller islands within its boundaries.
 The Alnes Lighthouse, Erkna Lighthouse, and Storholmen lighthouse are all located on islands in the municipality.
+The highest point in the municipality is the 497.15 m tall mountain Storhornet on the island of Godøya.

 The main islands are all connected to the mainland of Norway by a network of tunnels and bridges.
-Godøy Tunnel connects Godøy to Giske island.
-Giske Bridge connects Giske island and Valderøy.
-A causeway connects Vigra island and Valderøy island.
-All islands are connected to Valderøy island which is where the main Valderøy Tunnel connects the whole municipality to Ellingsøya island in Ålesund Municipality.
+Godøy Tunnel connects Godøya to the island of Giske.
+Giske Bridge connects the island of Giske and Valderøya.
+A causeway connects the island of Vigra and Valderøya.
+All islands are connected to Valderøya which is where the main Valderøy Tunnel connects the whole municipality to the island of Ellingsøya in Ålesund Municipality.
 Finally, the Ellingsøy Tunnel connects that island to the town of Ålesund.